Zidane addresses Hazard transfer talk at Real Madrid & reacts to Champions League defeat | Goal.com

 Zidane remained coy when quizzed on his future, with Goal having reported that the Madrid squad fear the Frenchman is preparing to resign from his post in the summer.

-The Blancos boss also batted away claims that club captain Sergio Ramos was rushed back into action against Chelsea, with the World Cup winner back on the sidelines after suffering a hamstring problem.
+The Blancos boss also batted away claims that club captain Sergio Ramos was rushed back into action against Chelsea, with the World Cup winner stuck on the sidelines again after suffering a hamstring problem.

 Zidane said when asked about his captain: "It wasn't hasty, the other day he played because he was 100 per cent.